pebble-dev/rebblestore-api/README.md

-## The Panic Store for pebble
+## Rebble Store for pebble Backend/API
-The Panic Store is a Pebble App store.
+The Rebble Store is a Pebble Appstore replacement.
-If you want to contribute send us a PM.
+If you want to contribute join us on the [Pebble Dev Discord server](http://discord.gg/aRUAYFN), then head to `#appstore`.

 ## Requirements